illinoistech-itm/jhajek/itmd-521/tooling-assignment-advanced/tooling-assignment-advanced-instructions.md

 ## Outcomes

-At the conclusion of this lab you will have investigated using a virtualization platform (x86 VirtualBox and M1 Parallels) and demonstrated the ability to extend your PCs capabilities using a Virtual Machine.
+At the conclusion of this lab you will have investigated using a virtualization platform (x86 VirtualBox and M series Macs with Parallels) and demonstrated the ability to extend your PCs capabilities using a Virtual Machine.
 You will have implemented a single abstraction layer on top of your virtualization platform.
 You will have discussed the advantages of using Vagrant and you will have implemented the tool and deployed virtual machine images.

 ### Vagrant